-Dr. Zettler’s research focuses on 3rd and early 2nd millennia BCE.
+Dr. Zettler’s research focuses on the third and early second millennia BCE.
 His particular interests include urbanism and the socio-economic organization of complex societies, as well as methodological complexities of integrating archaeological and documentary data.
-His books include interpretative studies likes The Ur III Temple of Inanna at Nippur, as well as excavation reports such as Excavations at Nippur: Kassite Buildings in Area WC-1 and Subsistence and Settlement in a Marginal Environment: Tell es-Sweyhat, 1989-1995 Preliminary Report.
+His books include interpretative studies like The Ur III Temple of Inanna at Nippur, as well as excavation reports such as Excavations at Nippur: Kassite Buildings in Area WC-1 and Subsistence and Settlement in a Marginal Environment: Tell es-Sweyhat, 1989-1995 Preliminary Report.
 He is currently working on the publication of the excavations of the temple of Inanna at Nippur, which took place in the 1950s and early 60s, and his own excavations at Tell es-Sweyhat.

 - Origins and Cultures of Cities (NELC 103)

 - Ancient Civilizations of the World (NELC 182)

 - Archaeology and History of Ancient Israel (NELC 153)

 - Iraq: Ancient Cities and Empires (NELC 241/641)